 For years the journey to this part of Peru remained a little adventure in itself.
-And even though numerous airlines now and again announced plans to offer flights to Chachapoyas, the nearest larger city, nothing happened and the only way to get to Kuelap was and still can be, if you wish, to take a bus or fly from Lima to either Jaen, Cajamarca or Tarapoto..
+And even though many airlines now and again announced plans to offer flights to Chachapoyas, the nearest larger city, nothing happened and the only way to get to Kuelap was and still can be, if you wish, to take a bus or fly from Lima to either Jaen, Cajamarca or Tarapoto..

-Now however Atsa Airlines offers flights from Lima via Trujillo to Chachapoyas 2 times per week (at the moment Mondays and Thursdays) making it easier to visit this remote area of Peru.
+Now however Atsa Airlines offers flights from Lima to Chachapoyas 3 times per week (at the moment Mondays, Thursdays and Saturdays) making it easier to visit this remote area of Peru.

 While until recently you then either had to hike 3 to 4 hours from Nuevo Tingo to Kuelap or make a 1.5 hours car trip on an unpaved road (which you of course still can do), since the beginning of March 2017 a new cable car system is in place.
-The base station of the cableway is located just at the edge of Nuevo Tingo village.
+The base station is located just at the edge of Nuevo Tingo village.
 From there a bus, which runs every 15 minutes, brings you to the cable car station (about 3km away) where you hop onto the next cable car and enjoy the ride up to the walled city of Kuelap.
 The complete trip takes about 25 to 30 minutes.

 Useful information for visiting Kuelap